GittyupMoe/my-ai-journey-/README.md

 ## 🤝 Contributing
 Each project has its own contributing guidelines.
 Check the individual project directories for specific information.

+## 🔄 GitHub Actions

+This repository uses automated workflows to ensure code quality:

+- **Node.js CI**: Tests and builds the React app on multiple Node.js versions
+- **Python CI**: Lints and tests Python files with multiple Python versions
+- **Security Check**: Weekly security audits of dependencies
+- **Deploy**: Automatically deploys the Fridge Chef app to GitHub Pages

+All workflows run on every push and pull request to maintain code quality.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](fridge_chef_app/LICENSE) file for details.